LexouDuck/website/pages/games/index.md

 # Games

-These are all of the game projects that I worked on.
+These are all of the video game projects that I worked on.

+%%% folder